Skip to Content

 Probate Administration

-Assisting Clients With Probate Matters in Virginia and Washington, D.C.
+Assisting With Probate Administration and More in Virginia & Washington, D.C.

-Navigating the complexities of probate can be a very daunting task during an already challenging time.
-Probate involves the legal process of administering a deceased person’s estate, helping to ensure that all debts are settled and assets are allocated according to the will or state law.
-At J S Burton, PLC, we offer comprehensive legal support to help you through every step of the probate process in Virginia.
-Our Virginia probate attorney is dedicated to providing compassionate and efficient service, easing the burden on you and your family.
+Navigating the complexities of probate can be a daunting task during an already challenging time.
+Probate involves the legal process of administering a deceased person’s estate, ensuring that all debts are settled and assets are allocated according to the will or state law.
+At J S Burton, PLC, we offer comprehensive legal support to guide you through every step of the probate process in Virginia.
+Our Virginia Beach probate lawyer is dedicated to providing compassionate and efficient service, easing the burden on you and your family.

-Call J S Burton, PLC, today at (888) 885-9001 or contact us online to schedule a consultation with our probate lawyer in Virginia.
+Call J S Burton, PLC, at (888) 885-9001 or contact us online to schedule a free consultation with our probate administration lawyer in Virginia.

 Probate is a court process through which a person’s property is gathered and distributed after they pass away.
-The probate process is required to open and administer the deceased person's estate, also known as the decedent.
-Whether the decedent had a Will or not, in most cases, the probate process must begin.
+The probate process opens and administers the deceased person's estate, also known as the decedent’s estate.
+Whether the decedent left a will or not, in most cases, the probate process must begin.
+Working with a probate attorney in Virginia Beach can ensure that this process runs smoothly.

 • Appointing a personal representative or executor to oversee the estate.